StylesAW/data_pipeline_lol/README.md

 - **Astronomer CLI**: Installed and configured.
 You can download it from the [Astronomer website](https://www.astronomer.io/docs/cli).
 - **Python 3.8+**: Ensure Python is installed on your system.
 - **Airflow**: Make sure Airflow is correctly set up in your Astronomer environment.
+- **Tableau**: You can use it Web or installed on your system to visualize the data analysis results.
+You can download it from the [Tableau website](https://www.tableau.com/).

 ## Setup Instructions